Noah180/test123/README.md

     > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "listlockunspent", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:3889/

-##listreceivedbyaddress ( minconf include_empty include_watchonly address_filter )

-List balances by receiving address.

-#### Arguments:
-    1. minconf (numeric, optional, default=1) The minimum number of confirmations before payments are included.
-    2. include_empty (bool, optional, default=false) Whether to include addresses that haven't received any payments.
-    3. include_watchonly (bool, optional, default=false) Whether to include watch-only addresses (see 'importaddress').
-    4. address_filter (string, optional) If present, only return information on this address.

-#### Result:
-    [
-    {
-    "involvesWatchonly" : true, (bool) Only returned if imported addresses were involved in transaction "address" : "receivingaddress", (string) The receiving address "account" : "accountname", (string) DEPRECATED.
-Backwards compatible alias for label.
-    "amount" : x.xxx, (numeric) The total amount in QTUM received by the address "confirmations" : n, (numeric) The number of confirmations of the most recent transaction included "label" : "label", (string) The label of the receiving address.
-The default label is "".
-    "txids": [
-    "txid", (string) The ids of transactions received with the address ...
-    ]
-    }
-    ,...
-    ]

 #### Examples:
     > qtum-cli listreceivedbyaddress